maverickcomputing/P2/README.md

 ## Description
 My submission for Project2.
-We were asked to create a Password Generator that gives a user four random words or a number defined by the user.
-We were also asked allow users to generate random
+We were asked to create a xkcd Password Generator that gives a user four random words or a number of words defined by the user.
+We were also asked allow users to add random numbers and/or characters.